Retention uniformity: Formula

-where n is the number of compounds separated, R_{f (1...n)} are the retention factor of the compounds sorted in non-descending order.
+where n is the number of compounds separated and R_{Fi} are the retention factors of each compound i, sorted in non-descending order.

 Theoretical considerations

-The coefficient lies always in range <0,1> and 0 indicates worst case of separation (all R_{f} values equal to 0 or 1), value 1 indicates ideal equal-spreading of the spots, for example (0.25,0.5,0.75) for three solutes, or (0.2,0.4,0.6,0.8) for four solutes.
+The coefficient lies always in range [0,1] and 0 indicates worst case of separation (all R_{F} values equal to 0 or 1), value 1 indicates ideal equal-spreading of the spots, for example (0.25,0.5,0.75) for three solutes, or (0.2,0.4,0.6,0.8) for four solutes.

 This coefficient was proposed as an alternative to earlier approaches, such as D (separation response), I_{p} (performance index) or S_{m} (informational entropy).
 Besides its stable range, the advantage is a stable distribution as a random variable, regardless of compounds investigated.